Hoovy-Team/FNF-MemeHoovy-Engine-New/README.md

 # Friday Night Funkin' - MemeHoovy Engine (Deprecated)

 This engine has since been deprecated, but I will occasionally work on it for fun and out of boredom, and to fix bugs.
-But, I will not be updating the gamebanana page, and it will stay that way. btw if you wanna revive the engine or something, go ahead, it's apache licensed so it's alright. --MemeHoovy
+But, I will not be updating the gamebanana page, and it will stay that way. btw if you wanna revive the engine or something, go ahead, it's apache licensed so it's alright. --Moxie

+Btw, I might consider making a sequel based on Psych or something if I ever feel like it.

 I have an engine based off myself now, watch me fail.